flix/flix/docs/PROJECTS.md

 programming languages like Go, IDEs like Intellij IDEA, and linters all come with built-in support for code formatting.

-This project aims to explore different strategies for code formatters and experiment with the implementation of such formatters.
-This project is genuinely part art and part science.

-The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus University and by a community of open-source contributors (see www.flix.dev).
+The aim of this project is to: (1) explore the design space of code formatting techniques, and to (2) design and implement such a system for the Flix programming language.
+The work will include reading papers, language design, and implementation in a real-world programming language.

 ## Tail Recursion Modulo Cons